paveljurca/notes/test.md

 First, I should confess I'm no pro on [unit tests](http://www.ibm.com/developerworks/library/j-test/j-test-pdf.pdf) by any means.
-It's just I'd like to list
+It's just I'd like to write
-a few (obvious) notes I've get to know alongside.
+down a few remarks to keep
+a future reference for myself.

 My *@Test*'s incentive is that
 I feel less pressure knowing